Below are updates to the Law Library's services for the Spring 2021 semester.

 The Law Library is built on a tradition of service to our scholars, be they teaching faculty, clinicians, students, fellows, alumni, or other constituencies.
 Though these are challenging times, rest assured that we will continue to strive for excellence as we continue our role of support to our community.
 Read the full message.

-The dates and hours the Law Library is open during the Spring 2021 semester are posted on the Hours page.
+The dates and hours the Law Library is open during the Summer 2021 are posted on the Hours page.

 Law Library Access

-During the Spring 2021 semester, access to the Law Library is restricted to current members of the Law School community.
+During the Summer 2021, access to the Law Library is restricted to current members of the Law School community.
 Please see the health and safety measures required of community members who plan to be on campus.